duckietown/book-devmanual-software/src/beginner/ros/twist-control.md

 where,
 - `header`: is the [standard ROS header](https://wiki.ros.org/msg#Header) object;
-- `v`: is the linear velocity in `m/s` with positive signs in the forward driving direction
+- `v`: is the linear velocity in `m/s` with positive signs in the forward driving direction;
-- `omega`: is the angular velocity in `rad/s` with positive signs in counter-clockwise direction when looking down to the Duckiebot
+- `omega`: is the angular velocity in `rad/s` with positive signs in counter-clockwise direction when looking down to the Duckiebot;

 ```{note}
 The commanded expected `v` and `omega` relies on good kinematic calibration and car model to function.